CERT-Polska/ursadb/README.md

 UrsaDB is using few slightly different methods of indexing files, having `gram3` indexes as a most basic concept.

-When the database is about to create a `gram3` index for a given file, it extracts all possible three byte combinations from it.
-Index is a big map of: `3gram` => `list of files which contain it`.
+When the database is about to create a `gram3` index for a given file, it extracts all possible three-byte combinations from it.
+An index is a big map of: `3gram` => `list of files which contain it`.

 For instance, if we would index a text file containing ASCII string `TEST MALWARE` (ASCII: `54 45 53 54 20 4D 41 4C 57 41 52 45`), then the database would generate the following trigrams (`_` denotes space character):